Skip To Main Content

 Read More about ENG 450 • ADV English 12: Contemporary Global Issues in Fiction

-ENG 450 • ADV English 12: Postmodernism
+ENG 450 • ADV English 12: Literary Theories

 ENG 450 • ADV English 12: Shakespeare

-This is not a course about a solitary genius who lived and wrote 400 years ago in England, but rather a living, breathing body of literature that is in current production, adaptation and public discourse all over the world.
+This is not a course about a solitary genius who lived and wrote 400 years ago in England, but rather a living, breathing body of literature that is in current production, adaptation, and public discourse all over the world.

 Read More about ENG 450 • ADV English 12: Shakespeare